GorillaStack/serverless-hipchat-connect/README.md

 Run `java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar` from the folder containing your DynamoDBLocal install jar file

+First time you run this, you will need to create your DynamoDB local tables to match those created for your 'dev' stage.
+We created a script to do this for you.
+Simply substitute in the region you initialised this stage in.

+`grunt run:create-local-dynamodb-tables --region=<aws_region(e.g. ap-northeast-1)>`

 ##### In one terminal, run serverless offline:

 Run locally: `sls offline start` (emulating API Gateway)